chrisandrews672/uci_har_dataset/codebook.md

 Columns in the final tidy dataset are the below
 Each has been summarised to average (mean) by subject and activity

+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.

+The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).

+These signals were used to estimate variables of the feature vector for each pattern:
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 tBodyAcc-mean-X
 tBodyAcc-mean-Y
 tBodyAcc-mean-Z